tencent cloud

 Basic Concepts

 Authorization controls permissions for MQTT client operations including CONNECT, PUBLISH, and SUBSCRIBE.
-When an MQTT client connects, publishes, or subscribes, the MQTT server queries the authorization data source, matches the queried access control rules with the action to be performed, and confirms whether to allow or deny this operation based on the matching result.
+When an MQTT client performs connection, publish, or subscription, the MQTT server queries the authorization data source, matches the queried access control rules with the operation to be performed, and confirms whether to allow or deny this operation based on the matching result.

 Access control statements logically consist of four parts: Access, Actions, Topics, and Condition.